Office of Special Investigations (United States Department of Justice): Wolodymir Osidach (1979–1981)

 Wolodymir Osidach was a retired slaughterhouse worker in Philadelphia who, during the war, had been an officer in the Ukrainian police force at Rava Raska that helped the Germans round up 14,000 Jews for transportation to the Belzec extermination camp.
 In November 1979, the OSI filed a complaint that Osidach had lied about his wartime activities when he successfully applied for entry into the United States in 1949 as a Displaced Person.
 This was the first case handled by the newly created OSI from beginning to end and the first it took to trial.
 Without determining whether Osidach was responsible for specific atrocities, the judge agreed that Osidach had fraudulently entered the US and subsequently obtained US citizenship.
 Accordingly, in 1981, the judge stripped Osidach of his naturalized citizenship, opening the way for his deportation.
 Osidach died of a heart attack before deportation hearings commenced.

 Otto von Bolschwing (1979–1982)

 Otto von Bolschwing worked for a computer leasing company in California where he rose to the level of vice president.
-During the war, he had been the chief SS intelligence officer in Romania and later in Greece.
+During the war, he had been the chief SS intelligence officer in Romania.
 He worked with Adolf Eichmann to devise programs that persecuted Germany's Jews.
 After the war, he worked for the Central Intelligence Agency before emigrating to America.
 Rather than contest the OSI complaint against him, Bolschwing agreed to surrender his citizenship.
 He died before deportation proceedings were initiated.
 He was the highest ranking German prosecuted by OSI.